Walfred-MA/Ctyper/readme.md

 this shows it is in AMY_group1, together with other amylase genes.

-Second, distract the annotation of AMY_group1 from the full annotation table.
+Second, download full alleles annotation, and distract the annotation of AMY_group1 from the full annotation table.

 $ cat PangenomeAlleles_annotationfix.tsv  | grep "^AMY_group1_" > AMY_group1_annotationfix.tsv